 You might have a bit more luck with your hotel –

 Although you probably won’t get an upgrade on your flight, you can still make sure you get decent seats.
-Most airlines allow you to check in online and choose your seats around 24 hours in advance of the flight.
+Most airlines allow you to check in online and choose your seats at least 24 hours in advance of the flight.
 Get a mate to do it for you if you think you might be tied up (he or she will need your passport numbers).
 Use Seatguru to find out which are the best seats on the plane and make sure you nab them.

 Points mean prizes